tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ## Troubleshooting

-If you run into issues with your Windows Virtual Desktop (WVD) environment, there will periodically be troubleshooting tips at the end of the current exercise.
+If you run into issues with your Azure Virtual Desktop (AVD) environment, there will periodically be troubleshooting tips at the end of the current exercise.
 If the issues are not directly addressed, please feel free to reach out to your instructor or teacher.

-Also, review the please see the article [WVD troubleshooting article](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
+Also, review the please see the article [AVD troubleshooting article](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
 Part of the article will also cover the steps covered in [Exercise 8](#exercise-8-setup-monitoring-for-wvd) that can be used to help diagnose an issue you're running into.

 ## Exercise 1: Configuring Azure AD Connect with AD DS

 Duration:  60 minutes

 In this exercise you will be configuring [Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect).
-With Windows Virtual Desktop, all session host VMs within the WVD tenant environment are required to be domain joined to AD DS, and the domain must be synchronized with Azure AD.
+With Azure Virtual Desktop, all session host VMs within the AVD tenant environment are required to be domain joined to AD DS, and the domain must be synchronized with Azure AD.
 To manage the synchronization of objects, you will configure Azure AD Connect on the domain controller deployed in Azure.

 >**Note**: RDP access to a domain controller using a public IP address is not a best practice and is only done to simplify this lab.
 Better security practices such as removing the PIP, enabling just-in-time access and/or leveraging a bastion host should be applied enhance security.